n0pen/godot-mmd-plugin/README.md

 - [ ] Morphs
   - Only vertex morphs are imported at the moment
 - [x] Materials
-  - For the moment, only basic textured materials are created
+  - Only basic textured materials are created
 - [ ] IK
   - This is Under development.
 - [ ] Bone Parent